meligatt/links/README.md

 - to start json-server: from root folder: cd data and run json-server db.json

 ## client:
+- Coded with an Accesibility approach in mind: navigation should be accesible via keyboard.
+- Using semantic HTML can help to accessibility: links and buttons offers built in accessibiilty.
 - React
 - Typescript
 - Styled Components